Skip to content

 Remember that before flying with sensors, you must register the use of photos, video and other sensors with the Norwegian National Security Authority.

-However, if you have already registered and obtained authorization in another EASA member state, you can apply using the steps described under "operators from EASA member states".
+If you have already registered and obtained authorization in another EASA member state, you should follow the steps described under "operators from EASA member states".

 Remember that before flying with sensors, you must register the use of photos, video and other sensors with the Norwegian National Security Authority.